Ahmed al-Sharaa: Views on Israel and Palestine

 On 11 February 2025, al-Sharaa stated in an interview with The Rest Is Politics that Trump's proposed United States takeover of the Gaza Strip would not succeed, asserting that no power can drive people from their land.
-He noted that many countries have tried and failed, especially during the recent war in Gaza.
-His statement came after a joint press conference in which Trump used strong language, declaring that the U.S. would "take over the Gaza Strip; we'll own it."
+He noted that many countries had tried and failed, especially during the recent war in Gaza.
+His statement came after a joint press conference in which Trump declared that the U.S. would "take over the Gaza Strip; we'll own it."

 On 4 March 2025, at the extraordinary Arab League summit on Gaza, al-Sharaa condemned calls for the forced displacement of Palestinians, calling them a threat to all Arabs.

-In an interview with the Jewish Journal on 28 May 2025, al-Sharaa addressed Syria's future relationship with Israel.
-He said, "I want to be clear: the era of endless tit-for-tat bombings must end.
-No nation prospers when its skies are filled with fear.
-The reality is, we have common enemies, and we can play a major role in regional security."

 On 26 August 2025, al-Sharaa said his country would not join the Abraham Accords, stressing that its dispute with Israel is very different from the conflicts experienced by other Arab nations.

 "Israel occupied the Golan Heights in order to protect Israel, and now they are imposing conditions in the south of Syria in order to protect the Golan Heights.
 So after a few years, maybe they will occupy the center of Syria in order to protect the south of Syria.
 They will reach Munich on that pathway[...]"